-The Caribbean has actually long been a favorite location for American travelers.
+The Caribbean has actually long been a a favorite location for American travelers.
 Valued for its landscapes and family-friendly environment, the Caribbean is among the best travel locations for millions of American travelers each year.

 Yet, like anywhere else in the world, some travelers sometimes experience travel headaches.
 Most of the time, these travel troubles are the outcome of poor planning by tourists.
 Thus, the key to a successful Caribbean getaway is preparation, from passports and selecting the best resort to learning essential details about your destination and knowing the best ways to pack.